@codemovie/code-movie-html

 Function framesFromDom

-The package exports a single function that you can point to some DOM with an optional selector to target nested elements:
+The package exports a single function that you can point to some DOM with additional (optional) options:

-Takes an iterable of elements (things like Arrays, NodeLists and the like) and turns it into an array of input frames compatible with @codemovie/code-movie.
-If a non-falsy value is provided for sourceSelector, the function will take its content from the first matching descendant of each source element; otherwise the source elements themselves serve as sources.
+The function takes an iterable of elements (things like Arrays, NodeLists and the like) and turns it into an array of input frames compatible with @codemovie/code-movie.
+The options object has the following shape:

 import { framesFromDom } from "@codemovie/code-movie-html";